ANXIETY / It's nice to be supported. It's exquisite when you're freefalling, 2022

 Dancehouse Lefkosia, Nicosia, Cyprus

-"Από - δόμηση" was a performance by Demetra Kallitsi and Nektarios Rodosthenous (musician) in the framework of ''DUET/DO IT''; a new project that took at Dancehouse Lefkosia, organised by Dance Gate Lefkosia. Από - δόμηση was the result of one day's creative interaction of two creative artists from two different disciplines, with the body and its movement as the axis.
+"Από - δόμηση" was a performance by Demetra Kallitsi and Nektarios Rodosthenous (musician) in the framework of ''DUET/DO IT''; organised by Dance Gate Lefkosia. Από - δόμηση was the result of one day's creative interaction of two creative artists from two different disciplines, with the body and its movement as the axis.
 A one day crossing border interaction of Dance in dialogue with other disciplines and/or art-forms.
 The aim of the project was the presentation of a 15-25 minutes performance to the wider public, in the evening of that same day.
 A Q&A session with a moderator followed the performance.

 DanceHouse Lefkosia, Nicosia, Cyprus